dijest/DiJeSt/README.md

 With a selection of case study projects and collaborations, tools and tutorials we will share the know how and knowledge that enables empowering and transforming the core activities of the scholar:  Reading, analyzing and disseminating.

 ## READ
 Optical character recognition (OCR), OCR correction and model training for texts printed in the Hebrew letter in the various Jewish languages.
-We plan to:
-* create ground truth sets with https://transkribus.eu, JOCHRE, possibly also Escriptorium
+We created ground truth sets with https://transkribus.eu, where the DiJeSt model is now publicly open.
-* suggest conversions between open access and open source tools to encourage flow of ground truth data ((page.xml, alto(2, 4 and more)
+* to do:  conversions between open access and open source tools to encourage flow of ground truth data ((page.xml, alto(2, 4 and more)

 ## PROCESS and ANALYZE
 The data we curate and process will be made available for anyone to use.
 Moreover, we are building a live, collaborative repository of data: people, places, books and works relevant to Jewish Studies, encoraging any future project to use and contribute to it.